 Make copies of some of the files in /usr or etc and try these options.
-Use the ls -F command to copy text files, not executable files or directories.
+Use the is -F command to copy text files, not executable files or directories.

-A word of warning: there are several special characters called metacharacters in the Sun system.
-We'll describe them in more detail later, but for now be careful about using the metacharacter '' with rm, and especially with the -r recursive option.
+Caution: There are several special characters called "metacharacters" in the Sun system.
+We'll describe them in more detail later, but for now be careful about using the metacharacter "" with "rm", and especially with the -r recursive option.